steph-xue/network/README.md

 **2. Editing a post**
    - Users can edit a post they previously made
-   - This can be done by clicking on the edit button displayed underneath their post
+   - This can be done by clicking on the edit button displayed underneath their own post
-   - A pop up modal will allow the user to make changes to the current post content and save the changes &nbsp;
+   - A pop up modal will allow the user to make changes to the post content and save the changes &nbsp;

 ![Edit Button](/network/static/network/images/edit_button.png?raw=true "Edit Button")